EthanMerrill/the-recipes-only/README.md

 - [ ] Refine regex so that it doesn't cut all purpose flour and works when there are no bullets
 - [ ] Test the ISR to see if the site is really being rebuilt and that new items are being saved to the database
 - [x] Create mobile optimized styling
+- [ ] the autocomplete box have a background